aekpalakorn/TGRE-Classification/README.md

 ### Steps Overview

-* **Step 0**: Generate sentence embeddings for O*NET-SOC and ESCO taxonomies and index them using FAISS for later retrieval.
+* **Step 0A**: Generate sentence embeddings for O*NET-SOC and ESCO taxonomies and index them using FAISS for later retrieval.
+* **Step 0B**: Generate Taxonomy-Guided Reasoning Examples (TGRE) and embed them as in-context demonstrations in the final prompts (optional).
 * **Step 1**: Run inference using LLMs to predict candidate SOC or skill labels.
 * **Step 2**: Retrieve top-K candidate taxonomy entries based on embedding similarity.
 * **Step 3**: Rerank candidates using an LLM to produce the final prediction.